Please enter a search term to begin your search.

 Geri Hawley, BS, PTA

 Geri was born in the Upper Peninsula of Michigan and has spent most of her life in the U.P.
 She received her Bachelor of Science degree in Biological Sciences from Michigan Technological University in 1979 and returned to MTU in 1988 to complete her teaching certificate in secondary education.
 After working in various jobs around the country, utilizing her science and education background, she settled "home" in Ontonagon, Michigan.
 In 1997, she enrolled in the newly established Physical Therapist Assistant Program at Soumi College, and in 1998 became a member of its first graduating class.
-Since graduation, she has worked as a Physical Therapist Assistant, gaining experience in varied settings, such as out patient, acute care, long term care, home health, and pediatrics.
+Since graduation, she has worked as a Physical Therapist Assistant, gaining experience in varied settings, such as acute care, out-patient, long term care, home health, and pediatrics.
 Geri has been teaching at Finlandia in the PTA Program since the fall of 2005.
-She enjoys camping, hiking, fishing, boating, outdoor sports, reading, assisting with the local Boy Scout troop, and she is a volunteer religious education teacher for her church.
-She currently resides in Ontonagon with her husband John and two sons Kyle and Eric, who currently live and work out of the area.
+She enjoys camping, hiking, fishing, boating, outdoor sports and reading.
+She volunteers at her church by teaching religious education classes and helping with fund raisers and church functions.
+She currently resides in Ontonagon with her husband John.
+They have two sons, Kyle and Eric, who currently live and work out of the area.

 Anne E. Halgren

 Anne comes to the PTA Program with over 30 years of clerical experience.
 Her responsibilities include assisting with the coordination of PTA program activities, providing administrative assistance to the Program Director, ACCE (Academic Coordinator of Clinical Education), PTA faculty and students.
 She enjoys the interaction of the PTA Department personnel, clinical faculty and students.
-Anne's leisure time activities include walking, reading, scooping snow, and instructing water aerobics classes at the Paavo Nurmi Pool at Finlandia University.
+Anne's leisure time activities include walking, reading, scooping snow, and spending time with her 3 grandchildren.
 Anne was born and raised in Hancock.